mcarlson/rheses/README.md

 getting started with dreem
 --------------------------

-It is quick and easy to get started writing your dreem application, first install [Node.js v0.10.x](http://nodejs.org/download/) and clone the repo:
+It is quick and easy to get started writing your dreem application, first install [Node.js v0.10.x](http://nodejs.org/download/) and [Ruby 2.x](http://rubyinstaller.org/downloads/), and then clone the repo:

     git clone https://github.com/teem2/dreem.git

 After cloning the project, install the required node modules:

     npm install

+And run bundler (install bundler with `gem install bundler` if required):

+    bundle install

 You will need to serve the dreem files through a web server to satisfy the browser's same-origin policy.
 From within the dreem root directory just run: